Wisbech: Nineteenth century

-—During the past week a brass plate has been added to the Russian Gun, bearing the inscription:— "This trophy of the late Russian War, presented by Queen Victoria to the Burgesses of Wisbech.
+—During the past week a brass plate has been added to the Russian Gun, bearing the inscription: — "This trophy of the late Russian War, presented by Queen Victoria to the Burgesses of Wisbech.
 Thomas Steed Watson, Mayor, 1858.

 The Isle of Ely and Wisbech Advertiser was founded in 1845.

-The new Wisbech & Fenland Museum building opened in 1847 and continues to collect, care for and interpret the natural and cultural heritage of Wisbech and the surrounding area.
+The Wisbech & Fenland Museum opened in 1847 and continues to collect, care for and interpret the natural and cultural heritage of Wisbech and the surrounding area.

 On 1 March 1848 Eastern Counties Railway opened Wisbeach (sic) station (later renamed Wisbech East railway station).
 It closed on 9 September 1968.

 In the 1853–54 cholera epidemic 176 deaths were reported in the town in 1854.
 The Wisbech death rate (49 per 10,000) was the fourth highest in the country.
 The following year saw £8,000 expenditure on sewerage works and £13,400 on water supplies.

 New public buildings such as the Exchange Hall and Public Hall (1851) provided modern larger venues for theatrical and other events.
-When Fanny Kemble gave her Shakespearean readings in 1855, it was at the Public Hall, not the old Georgian theatre.
+Fanny Kemble gave Shakespearean readings in 1855 at the Public Hall.

-On Sunday 29 June 1857 a mob entered the town and broke the Corn Merchants windows and seized corn and demanded money from shopkeepers.
-On July the gentry and traders by beat of drum recruited about 500 men and went to Upwell and took 60 and placed them in irons.
-On 4 September a Report was made to the Lords Justices of 14 malefactors condemned at Wisbech for a riot, when 2 were ordered for execution the following Saturday and twelve for transportation.
+On Sunday 29 June 1857 a mob entered the town and broke the corn exchange's windows and seized corn and demanded money from shopkeepers.
+On July the gentry and traders recruited about 500 men and went to Upwell, captured 60 people and placed them in irons.
+On 4 September a report was made to the lords justices of 14 malefactors condemned at Wisbech for a riot; two were sentenced to be executed the following Saturday and twelve for transportation.